Could Painful Intimacy: When Physical Closeness Starts Feeling Stressful Be About More Than Physical Pain?

 Should recurring pain during intimacy be ignored?

-No. If pain keeps returning or is creating distress, it deserves proper attention rather than repeated avoidance or minimization.
+No. If pain keeps returning or is creating distress, it deserves proper attention rather than repeated avoidance or minimisation.

 Can anxiety make physical closeness feel more stressful?